-What is Request to Pay?
-Why is it game-changing for the bill payment industry?
-Read our latest article to find out.
+What is Request to Pay and why is it game-changing for the bill payment industry?

 An era when every business is a tech company, and every human has a smart phone